JetBrains/teamcity-azure-template/README.md

 # TeamCity Azure Resource Manager Template

-**Note**: This deployment template is made for illustrative purposes and is not a production-ready TeamCity installation.
+**Note**: This deployment template is deprecated and will no longer receive active support.
+It serves for illustrative purposes and is not a production-ready TeamCity installation.

 [![official project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)